SwissDataScienceCenter/renku-python/README.rst

     $ pip install renku

-The latest code can be installed directly from the Git repository:
+The latest development versions are available on PyPI or from the Git
+repository:

 ::

+    $ pip install --dev renku
+    # - OR -
     $ pip install -e git+https://github.com/SwissDataScienceCenter/renku-python.git#egg=renku

 Use following installation steps based on your operating system and preferences